DeMarcoLab/fibsem/README.md

 #### Napari Plugin

-The OpenFIBSEM tools and user interface are also available as a napari plugin:
+The fibsemOS tools and user interface are also available as a napari plugin:

 ```bash
 pip install napari-openfibsem